 - Build multi-disciplinary teams: Most problems are not one-sided, i.e. cannot in full be solved by an area of expertise.
 Neither is one person alone the best way to handle problems or workloads.

 I usually work from around 8-9 to 16-17.
 A few days a week I might work longer or get a few more hours in later in the evening.
 This might mean that you’ll receive messages or emails from me outside working hours.
 This does not mean I expect an answer.
 You’ll answer when you have time.
 If it’s urgent, I’ll call.
 It’s almost never that urgent.

 I prefer asynchronous communication via Slack/messaging tool, over emails.
 I do not expect instant replies, even during the regular workday.
-I like when my team uses open team Slack channels to ask questions or talk about ideas because I believe it empowers the whole team.
+I like when my team uses open team Slack channels to ask questions or talk about ideas, because I believe it empowers the whole team.

 Inbox Zero is great, and I follow it.
 But, most emails are not urgent, so I do not handle them as such.
 I check my email around twice a day.
-This means that if you need a fast answer, call instead of e-mailing.
+This means that if you need a fast answer, call instead of emailing.
 Or call me after the email is sent.
 To me, an email can wait to be answered for two days.
 If not, one should tell the recipient about the urgency.

-To me, discussions fit better in Slack or a meeting, rather than email.
+Discussions fit better in Slack or a meeting, rather than email.
 Usually, we have discussions over a particular decision.
 It’s easier to have these discussions if we write out the alternatives, the arguments for each of them, beforehand.
 This helps us get to the details, and where we disagree, faster.

 When calling for a meeting, I try to be clear on: